Resources & Latest News

 Public officials recommend visiting open businesses with the COVID-19 health recommendations in mind: washing your hands; refraining from touching your face; and staying home if you’re sick, among others.

 Austin Public Health is closely monitoring the rapidly evolving situation in coordination with the Texas Department of State Health Services, the Centers for Disease Control and Prevention (CDC), and local and regional public health and healthcare agencies.
-APH has developed a five-phase plan to coordinate COVID-19 response activities.
-We are currently in Phase 5:
+Austin Public Health's dashboard illustrates the key indicators for moving between risk stages.
+Determine what stage Austin-Travis County here.

 Austin-Bergstrom International Airport (AUS) coordinates closely with Austin Public Health, the CDC, and other federal partners to ensure the safety and health of passengers.
-At this time, the CDC has not identified AUS as an airport that will conduct additional checkpoint screenings and operations are not anticipated to be impacted pending new developments.
-When accounting for inbound and outbound passengers, March is also not the busiest month for international travel or travel generally to AUS.
-Additionally, AUS does not fly directly to any of the countries that are currently listed as a Warning Level 2 or Warning Level 3.
-AUS has provided hand sanitizer stations in high-traffic areas, such as after TSA checkpoints, and signage communicating general hygiene best practices.
-The airport will continue to monitor the situation and make adjustments as necessary.
+AUS has hand sanitizer stations in high-traffic areas, such as after TSA checkpoints, and signage communicating general hygiene best practices.
+The airport continues to monitor the situation and make adjustments as necessary.
 Learn More

 What actions is the Austin Convention Center taking to ensure the safety of its meeting attendees?